 - Please submit your guest names written exactly how you want them to appear on the placecards. i.e. if you want your guest’s first names listed on the placecard, then only submit their first names. (in this case, supply Amanda rather than Amanda Cookson)

-- Each guest goes on an individual line (as each guest needs a placecard)
+- Each guest goes on an individual line (as each guest needs a placecard or menu).

-- If you order more placecards than you have guests, we will supply the extra ones without a name, so you’ve got spares.
-You don’t need to label them “Spare” as we will automatically add the extras on.
+- If you order more placecards than you have guests, we will supply the extra ones without a name, so you’ve got spares to handwrite any last minute names on.

-- I do not require any special formatting – i.e. no numbering, tabs, multiple spaces, bullet points, columns
+- We do not want any special formatting – i.e. no numbering, tabs, multiple spaces, bullet points, columns

 - You can submit your list in the body of your email, or in a single column within a spreadsheet.
 Whatever suits your planning workflow.

 Submitting your seating plan diagram for your seating plan

-Many couples find it easiest to create these in spreadsheets, and that’s perfect for us.
-Seating diagrams created in Word are harder to copy/paste from, as people tend to add columns, tabs, text boxes or spacing that don’t copy and paste well.
+Many couples find it easiest to create seating plans in spreadsheets, and that's our preference too.
+Seating diagrams created in Word are harder to copy/paste from, as columns, tabs, text boxes or spacing is used that doesn't copy and paste well.
 Simple is perfectly fine.
 You can also share a plain text list. i.e.:

 First line is the table name and subsequent lines are the guests at that table: